apache/tapestry-5/README.md

     mvn archetype:generate -DarchetypeCatalog=http://tapestry.apache.org

-Maven will prompt you for the archetype to create ("Tapestry 5 Quickstart Project") and the exact version number (e.g., "5.4.3").
-It also asks you for a group id, an artifact id, and a version number.
+Maven will prompt you for the archetype to create ("Tapestry 5 Quickstart Project") and the Tapestry version number (e.g., "5.4.3").
+It also asks you to create a group id, artifact id (e.g., "newapp") and version number for your app.
 Once Maven dowloads everything, then you can start the app:

     $ cd newapp